Lisieshy/teio.moe/README.md

 Run the development server
 `cargo leptos watch`

-# create the docker image and running it
+# creating the docker image and running it

 build the docker image
 `docker build . -t teiomoe`